druimalban/recursr/README.md

 how to implement a "base" functor for a given type.

-[The second package vignette](https://druimalban.github.io/articles/tree-morphisms.html) explores implementation of flat-map for the `data.tree` package's `Node` type, implementation of a "base" functor for this type.
+[The second package vignette](https://druimalban.github.io/articles/tree-morphisms.html) explores implementation of fmap for the `data.tree` package's `Node` type, implementation of a "base" functor for this type.
 Because of that package's unpredictable behaviour, the vignette then explores implementation of a basic `Tree` type.